Rozapz/Mission-to-Mars/README.md

 ![Mars_News_Website](Resources/articles_website.PNG)

-The next part of this study is extracting wheather data from https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html.
-Similarly, automated browsing is used to access the website and scrape the data from the table that is provided in the website.
+The next part of this study is extracting weather data from https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html.
+Similarly, automated browsing is used to access the website and scrape the data from the table that is provided on the website.

 ![Mars_Whether_Website](Resources/Wheather_data_website.PNG)

-The next part of the study is examining the data, transforming it to usable data and extracting the needed information from the data.
-The extracted and cleaned data is stored in a datafram for further analysis.
+The next part of the study is examining the data, transforming it into usable data, and extracting the needed information from the data.
+The extracted and cleaned data is stored in a data frame for further analysis.

 ![Pandas_data_frame](Resources/pandas_imported_data.PNG)